microsoft/Extensible-Storage-Engine/README.md

 All this is in addition to the full-blown database engine itself.

 The version of source we post here will likely be a bit in advance of the version compiled into the latest Windows update.
 Therefore, the JET API documentation may be out of date with it.

+## Is this the JET database / engine?

+No.  Well ... it depends ... the question is not quite correct.
+Most people do not know that JET was an acronym for an API set, not a specific database format or engine.
+Just as there is no such thing as "the SQL engine", as there are many implementations of the protocol, there is no "JET engine" or "JET database".
+It is in the acronym, "Joint Engine Technology".
+And as such, there are two separate implementations of the JET API.
+This is the JET Blue engine implementation, see [Notes in here](https://docs.microsoft.com/en-us/windows/win32/extensible-storage-engine/extensible-storage-engine).
+The origin of the [colors have an an amusing source](https://en.wikipedia.org/wiki/Extensible_Storage_Engine#History) by the way.
+Most people think of the "JET engine" as JET Red, that shipped under Microsoft Access.
+This is not that "JET engine".
+We renamed to ESE to try to avoid this confusion, but it seems confusion continues to this day.

 ## Future Plans